 An invitation for you…

 Welcome to our website.
-We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
+We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services.
 They are open to all and everyone is welcome.

 Our gathered worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us and among us.
-This coming Sunday (18th January) there are services in both of our Churches and we would love to extend a welcome to you even if you have never been to Church before or if it has been a while since you have been with us.
+This coming Sunday (24 May) there are services in both of our Churches.
+We would love to extend a welcome to you even if you have never been to Church before or if it has been a while since you have been with us.

 Christ Church

-Our Sunday Worship begins at 11am and everyone is welcome to join us.
+Our Sunday Worship at Christ Church begins 11am.
 Our services are suitable for people of all ages and you can be assured of a warm welcome whether you are new to our Church or if you’ve been coming along since… well, for ever.
 We offer a blend of modern worship that we think you will enjoy.
+Our Bible reading will be Acts 2.1-21.
 Come on your own, with a friend or with your family.
 Parents, bring your children; children, bring your grown-ups.

 If you’re new to Church, just let someone know when you arrive and we will guide you through the service and answer any questions you might have.
 There’s always good coffee on hand (other drinks are available) and a biscuit or two.
 So do come and join us.